The Featherz: Discography

 The discography of The Featherz consists of one studio album (including some live material), one EP, four singles including the EP title track, nine music videos and one original appearance on another release.

-A second studio album, recorded 2017-2018, remains unreleased.
+A second studio album, recorded 2017–2018, remains unreleased.

-Centric has also sung on two singles by The Lurkers and played guitar and sung on a single by Slady.
+Cox/Centric has also sung on two singles by The Lurkers and played guitar and sung on a mini album and two singles by Slady.